- Disabilities & the Disabled

-Pet owners across the U.S. are smuggling their beloved Poopsies into stores, claiming the little, yapping dogs are service dogs.
+Pet owners are smuggling their beloved Poopsies into stores, claiming the little, yapping dogs that are nipping at everyone's heels are service dogs.
 Some people pretend to be disabled so that they can get the best seats in the house, be first in a line, or board a plane before anyone else.

-These people resent the disabled getting to meet a celebrity or sit upfront at a concert.
+These people resent the disabled when they get to meet a celebrity or sit upfront at a concert.
 While some people dislike special treatment, others seem to feel a sense of entitlement to the same accommodations that are given to people with disabilities.

 It is true that many venues such as theatres and concert halls offer special seating for people with disabilities.
 Sometimes, venues will reserve the front rows of seats for the deaf.
 Airlines will seat people with mobility issues first.

 There are good reasons why people with disabilities get what seems like preferential treatment:

 - Some disabled people with mobility issues aren’t able to stand, so they need good seating to get a clear view of the stage or platform.
 They also need a wide, accessible aisle to travel in with ramps, if needed.